localvoid/ivi/docs/internals/template-compiler.md

 ```

 And since we are deduplicating all data and storing it in a shared array,
-we can sort it by the number of occurences in templates, so that indexes for
+we can sort it by the number of occurences in templates, so that indices for
 the 16 most common keys will be able to fit into 4 bits.

 ### Store string length in StateOpCodes to separate static text nodes